barakbl/alfred_workflows_il/README.md

 # alfred_workflows_il
-Alfred Workflows for Israelis.
+Alfred Workflows

-Just a simple Workflows i created for my self, and decided to publish as an open source.
+Just a simple Workflows i created for myself, and decided to publish them for you.

 ## INSTALL
-Download any workflow (files with alfredworkflow suffix) Double click on workflow will open it directly in alfred
+Download any of the workflows (files with alfredworkflow suffix) Double click on workflow will open it directly in alfred

 Alfred powerpack needed in order to run workflows in Alfred

-Python 3 must be installed in order to use this workflow. python3 should be in path
+Python 3 must be installed in order to use this workflow. python3 should be in path (as /usr/bin/python)

 Require  only one external library: requests, if needed install it, run in terminal:
 ```